WICG/webpackage/README.md

 from the overall package's origin and contains a list of sub-manifests which each verify a sub-package's resources.

 The physical structure follows.
 All "offsets" are 8-byte little-endian integers representing a byte offset from the start of the initial magic number.
+Other numbers are also 8-byte little-endian integers for simplicity.

 1. A magic number: `F0 9F 8C 90 F0 9F 93 A6` (🌐📦 in UTF-8).
-2. The length of the package (all bytes from the first of the initial magic number to the last of the final magic number) as a little-endian 8-byte integer.
-3. A 1-byte count of metadata sections followed by that many of the following entries.
+2. An 8-byte count of main sections followed by that many of the following entries.
 Repeated entry IDs and non-monotonically-increasing offsets cause the package to fail to parse.
-   * The byte `01` indicating an [index](#index), followed by the offset of the start of the index.
+   * The 8-byte tag `01` indicating an [index](#index), followed by the offset
+     of the start of the index.
-   * The byte `02` indicating a block of [certificates](#certificates), followed by the offset of the start of the certificates.
+   * The 8-byte tag `02` indicating a block of [certificates](#certificates),
+     followed by the offset of the start of the certificates.
+   * The 8-byte tag `03` indicating a [manifest](#manifest), followed by the
+     offset of the start of the manifest.
+   * The 8-byte tag `04` indicating the [main content](#main-content) of the
-   * The byte `03` indicating a [manifest](#manifest), followed by the offset of the start of the manifest.
+     package, followed by the offset of the start of the main content.

    Unknown entry IDs are assumed to be followed by an offset, and the pair must be ignored.
-4. The offset of the [main content](#main-content) of the package.
-5. The metadata sections promised above.
+3. The main sections promised above.
-6. A sequence of HTTP responses constituting the main content of the package.
-   Mismatches with the manifest usually cause the package to fail to parse, as described in the [manifest](#manifest) section, but mismatches with the index might not.
-7. The length of the package, repeated from earlier.
+4. The length of the package.
 This allows tools to operate on the package even if it's been prepended with a self-extracting executable.
-8. The same magic number: `F0 9F 8C 90 F0 9F 93 A6` (🌐📦 in UTF-8).
+5. The same magic number: `F0 9F 8C 90 F0 9F 93 A6` (🌐📦 in UTF-8).

 All metadata sections and each resource in the main content is prefixed with its 8-byte little-endian length.